-The Brianna Decker Endowment for Girls Hockey was created through the USA Hockey Foundation by 2018 Olympic gold medalist Brianna Decker.
+The Brianna Decker Endowment for Girls Hockey was created through The USA Hockey Foundation in 2018 by three-time Olympian Brianna Decker.

-Awards specific to this fund will be used exclusively to develop programs focused on increasing female youth participation in hockey by alleviating costs around ice and equipment, advertising and marketing, and overall development.
+The fund aims to provided grants to 8U and 10U girls hockey programs across the country to help develop programs focused on increasing female youth participation in hockey by alleviating costs around ice and equipment, advertising and marketing and overall development.

-All awards will be paid to the qualifying USA Hockey association applying for the grant, and not to individuals.
-Grant requests must be submitted on an annual basis to The USA Hockey Foundation by the grant application deadline.
-Grant recipients are eligible to reapply for continued funding.
-Please note that applications for grants to be awarded in 2020 will be coming soon.
-For questions, please contact Sheila May (719) 538-1107.
+The fund is open to ALL USA Hockey associations across the United States and applications are open at this time, until June 1st.
+All grant awards will be paid to the qualifying USA Hockey association applying for the grant, not to individuals.
+Grant applications must be submitted on an annual basis to The USA Hockey Foundation by the application deadline of June 1 each year.

-Decker was also recently named an assistant coach for the U.S. Under-18 Women's National Team for the second consecutive year after making her debut behind the bench last year at the 2018 Under-18 Series vs. Canada.
+Off the ice, Decker served as an assistant coach for both the 2020 and 2019 U.S. Under-18 Women's World Championship, winning gold from behind the bench both times.
 She has previously served as a coach at various Central District camps and at USA Hockey Girls Under-18 Select Player Development Camps underscoring her commitment to growing the game and helping girls achieve their full potential in hockey.